kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 * serving images (as well as JS, CSS and font files) from a CDN if you can.
 * ~maybe~ looking at <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images.

 And performance depends on more than this: aggressive browser caching, for example, gives other performance wins.
-Plus, HTML minification is still a good idea, and your app will be slow if it's hosted with a low-end shared USD $5/month plan.
+Plus, file minification is still a good idea, and your app will be slow if it's hosted with a low-end shared USD $5/month plan.

 Many things can slow an app down: don't put the blame for this all on JavaScript.
 <h2>The complaints about learning curves</h2>